NAfME Collegiate – Frequently Asked Questions

 Can being a member of NAfME help me find a job when I graduate?

-What is the deadline for Collegiate membership applications?
+What is the deadline to join or renew my Collegiate membership?

 The August and September issues of the NAfME periodicals will be sent to the chapter advisor for distribution to prospective student members, based on the chapter’s member count the previous year.

-After the September issue, which is mailed in mid-August, student members will not receive NAfME periodicals until approximately 30 days after their application has been processed.
+After the September issue, which is mailed in mid-August, student members will not receive NAfME periodicals until approximately 30 days after their individual membership has been processed.
 Application by regular mail may encounter significant delays compared to online registration due to manual processing.

 Missed issues due to inactive membership will not be sent.
 Back issues may be purchased by contacting NAfME Member Services at 800-336-3768.